Fine-tune with the API or CLI

 Float

-If "validation_file_ids" is not set, 80% of the training file is automatically used as the training set and 20% as the validation set.
+If you do not set "validation_file_ids", Alibaba Cloud Model Studio automatically uses 80% of the training file as the training set and 20% as the validation set.

 warmup_ratio